-How to optimise your website URL – In this post I am going to show you how to optimise your page URL for Google.
+How to optimise your website URL (in 2021) – In this post I am going to show you how to optimise your page URL for Google.

 You will learn what a URL is, why it’s important for SEO and what to do to optimise it.

 If you want to learn the basics of SEO, you might want to check my other article:

 If you need help with improving your rankings for your website, make sure you check our SEO services.

 How to Optimise Your Website URL: General Questions

 URL stands for Uniform Resource Locator and it’s the address or location of a web page or file on the web.

 The URL is visible in the web address bar of your browser and it includes both domain (or sub-domain) and slug.

 The slug is the part of the URL that identifies the specific web page or resource on the web.

 It’s the part that is displayed after the domain and on the right of the forward slash ‘/’ sign